Dreamer474747/Dreamer474747.github.io/a-real-store-site/README.md

 the empty bullets in the swipeable slides of the "What they say about us" part have differnt color from the original ui.

+most of the carts in my project have different star rate's and different price's compared to the original ui.

+the "Cappuccino" and "4.8(stare)" and the "18K" thing in the header(around the cappuccino svg) have different shadow compared to the original ui.

+### i tried to list all of the differences between my project's ui and the original ui. you think i missed something? open an issue or send me an email or message me in linkedin. i will definitely consider your message.

 # Features

 ### 1.Responsive design that adapts to different screen sizes and devices